louispaulet/qag_viewer/README.md

-# 🎉 QAG Selector 🎉
+# 🎉 QAG Viewer 🎉

-Welcome to the QAG Selector repository!
-This project helps you populate a dropdown menu with JSON files and display them in a user-friendly format. ✨
+Welcome to the QAG Viewer repository!
+This project helps you visualize French parliamentary questions and answers from the National Assembly in a user-friendly format. ✨

 QAG source: https://data.assemblee-nationale.fr/travaux-parlementaires/questions/questions-au-gouvernement

 ## 🚀 Features

-- Populates a dropdown selector with JSON files
+- Populates a dropdown selector with JSON files containing questions and answers
-- Formats the displayed JSON file titles
+- Displays the selected QAG with proper formatting
+- Allows you to toggle between two display modes:
+  - Highlighting sentences based on sentiment analysis
+  - Converting speaker names to their respective Wikipedia links
 - Easy to integrate into your web application

 ## 🔧 Setup